 President Duterte has compared his “war on drugs” with the Holocaust and declared his willingness to “slaughter” millions of suspected drug abusers.
+He has publicly called upon law enforcement to shoot and kill alleged criminals.
+Duterte also recently threatened to kill violators of COVID-19 pandemic lockdowns.
 Other high-ranking government officials have echoed these sentiments, including the former Justice Secretary, who stated that the killings could not be deemed crimes against humanity as drug offenders were not “part of humanity.”
-President Duterte has silenced those opposed to the killings, including by arresting, imprisoning and removing his critics from their government posts and threatening to abolish the constitutionally-mandated Commission on Human Rights.
+President Duterte has silenced those opposed to the killings, including by arresting, imprisoning and removing his critics from their government posts and threatening to abolish the constitutionally-mandated Philippines Commission on Human Rights.

-Filipinos are at risk of extrajudicial killings that may amount to crimes against humanity.
-While the government of the Philippines has sovereign authority to maintain law and order within its borders, including by punishing those who deal in illegal drugs and commit acts of terrorism, it is obligated to do so with respect to International Human Rights Law.
+The “war on drugs” places populations at risk of extrajudicial killings that may amount to crimes against humanity.
+While the government of the Philippines has sovereign authority to maintain law and order within its borders, including by punishing those who deal in illegal drugs, it is obligated to do so with respect to International Human Rights Law.
 By openly calling for armed vigilantes to join his “war on drugs” and promising amnesty for police officers involved in drug-related killings, President Duterte has actively promoted an atmosphere of impunity for murder.
 President Duterte has also used his widespread public support to legitimize the killings.

-The government of the Philippines is failing to uphold its Responsibility to Protect all Filipinos from crimes against humanity, including those accused of drug offenses.
+The government of the Philippines is failing to uphold its Responsibility to Protect all populations from crimes against humanity, including those accused of drug offenses.

 On 8 March 2017 then UN High Commissioner for Human Rights, Zeid Ra’ad Al Hussein, called for an independent investigation into extrajudicial killings in the Philippines.
-On 5 July 2019 the HRC finally passed its first resolution on the situation of human rights in the Philippines requesting the High Commissioner for Human Rights to issue a report on the situation.
+On 11 July 2019 the UN Human Rights Council (HRC) passed its first resolution on the situation of human rights in the Philippines requesting the High Commissioner to issue a report on the situation.

 On 8 February 2018 the Prosecutor of the ICC, Fatou Bensouda, announced the opening of a preliminary examination into possible crimes against humanity committed in the Philippines “war on drugs.”
 The Philippines has subsequently withdrawn from membership in the Court.